aws-samples/genai-messaging-hotel-assistant/README.md

 This code interacts with Telegram Bot API which has terms published at https://telegram.org/tos/bot-developers.
 You should confirm that your use case complies with the terms before proceeding.
 It also interacts with the WhatsApp API, which you must agree to when creating your Application in Meta's Developer portal.

+The code is provided as a sample and extra stability and security work should be done at the code & architecture levels to evolve it to be usable in production environments.